xXAlgoorXx/Projektarbeit1_doku/Recherche/Term_lookup.md

 constructing an allowlist of high-frequency visual concepts from English Wikipedia.

+Original Code is not available.

 Image Encoder: EfficientNet with global pooling

 Text Encoder: BERT

+Interferance is much slower than CLIP(2.16s/it on ALIGN comperade to 35.4 it/s on CLIP)

+ZeroShot on CIFAR100: 48.9% (interruped at 35% of the computation due to duration)

 # TinyCLIP [[Paper](https://arxiv.org/pdf/2309.12314)]